 Method 2.
 Check Network Connection

 Voicemail uses a data connection to deliver messages to your iPhone, and a little mishap could result in voicemail not working.
-Check if the WiFi and cellular networks are working efficiently or not.
-Turn cellular data on to give your iPhone the ability to access voicemail.
+Ensure that the WiFi settings and cellular networks on your iPhone are functioning properly.
+Turning on cellular data enables your iPhone to access voicemail effectively.

 - Open the Settings app.